cysouw/graphicalgrammar/text/germany.md

 Later Lehmann writes *Sprachliche Studien über das Nibelungenlied* [@lehmann1856; @lehmann1857], Jahresbericht Gymnasium Marienwerder, citing Götzinger and Nägelsbach.
 Instead of the vertical schema, he uses the comma as simplification (footnote on p.8)

+### Diesterweg (1834) *Praktischer Lehrgang für den Unterricht* {#sec:diesterweg1834}

-## Götzinger (1836) *Die deutsche Sprache* {#sec:götzinger1836}
+### Götzinger (1836) *Die deutsche Sprache* {#sec:götzinger1836}

-Maximilian Wilhelm Götzinger (1799–1856) was a teacher of German, most of his life working in Schaffhausen (Switzerland).
-He wrote extensively about grammar, literature and dialectology, see Olsson [-@olsson2009] for an comprehensive appraisal of his work.
-Besides his didactic writings, Götzinger also provided material for Grimm's dictionary project [@olsson2009: 37] and he was even awarded a doctorate *honoris causa* from the University of Basel in 1838 [@olsson2009: 36], probably through his personal contact with Wilhelm Wackernagel (the father of Jacob Wackernagel of *Wackernagel's law*-fame).

-Götzinger wrote two didactic grammatical textbooks, both of which appeared in many different editions throughout the 19th Century [see @olsson2009: 42-46 for a list of all editions].
-The book *Die Anfangsgründe der deutschen Sprachlehre in Regeln und Aufgaben* was first published in Leipzig in 1825.
-This was followed in quick succession by the *Deutsche Sprachlehre für Schulen*, first published in 1827 in Aarau.
-Originally, both these books did not contain any graphical analyses of sentences.
+Originally, the early books did not contain any graphical analyses of sentences.
 A few years later, when revising his didactic grammars once again, he included graphical displays as discussed below, both in the fifth edition of the *Deutsche Sprachlehre* [@gotzinger1842: 222-226, 287-291] and in the fifth edition of the *Anfängsgründe* [@gotzinger1845: 236-242].

+3rd edition of *Sprachlehre* cites the influence of Lehmann [@gotzinger1835: xiii-xiv] and applies his graphical analysis to clause structure.
+Section *Stellungen der Bekleidung* [@gotzinger1835: 243-248] and *Stellung der Nebensätze* [@gotzinger1835: 310-315]

 He uses term *Periodenbild* [@gotzinger1839: 395; @gotzinger1842: 307-311] just like Lehmann.
 Term *Satzbild* only introduced by Bauer?